It Could Be Illegal to Throw Away These 8 Things

 The Environmental Protection Agency (EPA) considers these products hazardous, due to their potential to cause fires, explosions, or the release of toxic chemicals.
 In order to avoid dangerous situations, the EPA gives guidelines for safe management of household hazardous waste (HHW).
 The following are illegal to dump in New York City and are either illegal or highly discouraged in the majority of other states in the country, as well.

 Gasoline can cause all sorts of hazardous injuries and accidents.
 As a material, it is highly flammable, and can easily catch fire.
 When it comes into contact with skin, it can cause extreme irritation.
 When splashed in your eyes, it can cause severe eye injury.
 When ingested, it is highly toxic and can kill you.
 It’s advisable to purchase only the smallest supply that you need, and be careful not to dispose of leftovers in curbside trash; contact a hazardous/chemical waste company or find a disposal drop-off event near you.
-Here are 10 more things you need to know about gasoline.

 Motor oil & transmission fluid

 Since motor oil needs to be routinely replaced, if you change your car’s oil yourself, you’ll have to deal with the “waste oil” every now and then.
 Do not dump it down the drain—it’s actually illegal to discard it that way.
 When oil mixes with groundwater, contaminates can prevent sunlight and oxygen from permeating the water (and this affects aquatic life).
 Instead, return used motor oil or transmission fluid to any service station—they’ll take it off your hands and dispose of it properly.
+Looking to cut down on your consumption?
+Try these simple ways to reduce waste and save money every month.

 Tires aren’t particularly hazardous when they’re on your car, but you can’t just leave used ones laying around.
 Should they catch fire, they produce acrid smoke that is extremely harmful for humans and the environment.
 When your old tires wear out, you can have them replaced at a tire shop and the mechanics will dispose of them properly.
 Or you can change them yourself; here’s how to change a car tire.
 When you’re through with the job, you can’t just toss the old ones in the trash, however, because the steel belts they’re made with can puncture the liners in landfills and lead to ground contamination.
 Most car dealerships and tire shops will recycle them for a small fee.
 In some towns, the recycle service is free and tire businesses are actually required to take in as many as they sell.